Marvel: The Lost Generation: Plot synopsis

 Marvel: The Lost Generation starred the First Line, a loose confederation of superheroes, which lasted from the years shortly after World War II up to the early 1980s.
-Members of the First Line included the Yankee Clipper (uses a time traveler's force belt), Oxbow (a super-strong archer), Effigy (a Skrull shapeshifter posing as a super-powered human), Nightingale (a mysterious woman with precognitive and healing powers), Pixie and Major Mercury (both Eternals), Captain Hip and Sunshine (hippie heroes mutated by a government experiment), Kid Justice (the younger brother and former sidekick of the Yankee Clipper who later became Mr. Justice), and the Black Fox (a non-superpowered vigilante), as well as other, less prominent heroes during their "decades-long" adventures.
-Members of the First Line encountered a number of established Marvel characters, including the Skrulls, Doctor Strange, Diablo, Namor the Sub-Mariner, Thor, the Monster Hunters of Ulysses Bloodstone, and Nick Fury.
+Members of the First Line included the Yankee Clipper (uses a time traveler's force belt), Oxbow (a super-strong archer), Effigy (a Skrull shapeshifter posing as a super-powered human), Nightingale (a mysterious woman with precognitive and healing powers), Pixie and Major Mercury (both Eternals), Captain Hip and Sunshine (hippie heroes mutated by a government experiment) and their daughter Gadfly, Kid Justice (the younger brother and former sidekick of the Yankee Clipper who later became Mr. Justice), and the Black Fox (a non-superpowered vigilante), as well as other, less prominent heroes during their "decades-long" adventures.
+Members of the First Line encountered a number of established Marvel characters, including the Skrulls, Doctor Strange, Diablo, Namor the Sub-Mariner, Thor, Venus, the Monster Hunters of Ulysses Bloodstone, and Nick Fury.

-During their final mission against a Skrull invasion force, almost all of the entire cast of characters is killed, and this, along with a government conspiracy to cover up the attempted alien invasion, was given as the in-story reason why the First Line and its exploits had gone unmentioned.
+During their final mission against a Skrull invasion force, almost all of the entire cast of characters is killed with Pixie as the only apparent survivor, and this, along with a government conspiracy to cover up the attempted alien invasion, was given as the in-story reason why the First Line and its exploits had gone unmentioned.

 Similar concepts

 Marvel had earlier explored a similar concept of superheroes banding together after World War II in What If #9 (June 1978) "What If the Avengers Had Fought Evil During the 1950s?"
-In that comic, the heroes had been Marvel Boy, the 3-D Man, Venus, the Gorilla-Man, and the Human Robot, and featured Jann of the Jungle and Namora.
+In that comic, the heroes had been Marvel Boy, the 3-D Man, Venus (who appears in Lost Generation as the temporary thrall of a villain called Rumor), the Gorilla-Man, and the Human Robot, and featured Jann of the Jungle and Namora.
 This would form the basis for the Agents of Atlas.

 The Monster Hunters, also featured in this series, had been created in a similar way in the pages of Marvel Universe.
 It featured Ulysses Bloodstone and Makkari was retconned as the character Hurricane.